 - Title: The title cannot be more than 10 words in length.
 Be sure that your title matches the content of your presentation.

 - Abstract: The abstract must not exceed 400 words.
 The online system will not allow you to continue your submission if the abstract exceeds 400 words, including any citations.
-The abstract must be written in English.

 - Summary: The summary must not exceed 50 words.
 It needs to be in final, publishable format and error-free, and should not include citations.
 It must clearly align with the content of your abstract.
 The online system will not allow you to continue your submission if the abstract exceeds 50 words.

 - Short professional biography.
 Must not exceed 50 words.
-A separate biography (50 words maximum) is required for any secondary authors.

 - Contact information for all presenters, even though information regarding the proposal will only be sent (via email) to the first (primary) presenter listed.
 The primary presenter will be responsible for contacting all co-presenters with details about the conference presentations.